metascript/metascript/README.md

   b: 2
   aaa: 42
   m1: () -> (@a + @b)
-  m2: (x, y) -> @(x + y)
+  m2: (x, y) -> @[x + y]
+  me: () -> @[]
 }
 obj.m1().should.equal(3)
 obj.m2('a', 'aa').should.equal(42)
+obj.me()['aaa'].should.equal(42)
 ```

-In Metascript the _meta_ keyword introduces metaprogramming statements.
-The _macro_ statement defines a new macro, and it must be followed by the string that represents the new operator (or keyword), in this case _@_.
-Then a few properties must be specified, with a syntax like the one used in properties in object literals:
+In Metascript the #defmacro keyword defines a new macro, and it must be followed by the symbol that is being defined and by a tuple of properties with a syntax like the one used in properties in object literals:
 - _arity_ to specify the number of arguments of the operator, it defaults to 'unary', other useful values are 'binary', 'optional' (for as keyword that might or might not have an operand), 'zero', or others that will be documented later.
 - _precedence_ defines the operator precedence (_TODO_: document the precedence table), defaults to 'KEY'.
 - _dependsFrom_ is for keywords that must work together with others to build more complex constructs (like _catch_ is related to _try_, or _else_ is related to _if_).
 - _expand_ is the only mandatory property, it provides the code that implements the macro.

-The macro implementation has two variables in its scope:
+Technically the macro implementation has two variables in its scope:
-- _expr_ is the root of the AST tree where the macro must be expanded (in the above example _expr_ will be _@a_, _@b_ and then _@(x + y)_).
+- _ast_ is the root of the AST tree where the macro must be expanded (in the above example _ast_ will be _@a_, _@b_ and then _@[x + y]_).
 - _meta_ is an object that represents the compilation environment (still undocumented, will be useful in complex code generation scenarios, and can be ignored for now).

+However the #defmacro construct simplifies this, and allows the programmer to declare arguments to the _expand_ function, which will have the value of the AST children of the _ast_ argument.

 In the above example the macro does the following (remember that it runs at _compile_ time, at every use of the defined symbol in the source code):
-- it extracts the argument passed to the _@_ operator (with _expr.argAt(0)_)
+- it extracts the argument passed to the _@_ operator and assigns it to _member_
 - it checks if it is a "tag" (which means an identifier) or not

 Now we must explain what _code quoting_ is.
-In Metascript the _\\->_ operator is the _quote_ operator for parse trees, it is the one that provides the macros new peices of code to put into the final program.
+In Metascript the _`_ operator is the _quote_ operator for parse trees, it is the one that provides the macros new pieces of code to put into the final program.
-In the above example we have two such snippets of code:
+In the above example we have three such snippets of code:
-- _this.member_, which makes sense if _member_ is a tag, and
+- _this.member_, which makes sense if _member_ is a tag,
-- _this[member]_, which must be used otherwise.
+- _this[member]_, which must be used otherwise, or
+_ _this_ if there is no member.

+Then we should introduce the _unquote_ operator: it allows the programmer to put the result of an expression inside quoted code.
+Note that the expression must produce a valid AST!

-The macro code selects the correct code snippet and assigns it to the _code_ variable.
+The macro code selects the correct code snippet and returns it.
-Now in the macro code we have assigned two variables:
-- _member_, with the _@_ operand, and
-- _code_, with the code we want to put in the program instead of the _@_ operator.
-By invoking _code.replaceTag('member', member)_ we replace _member_ (the _@_ operand) with "member" in the code snippet.
-After that, the code snippet is exactly what we want, and it can be returned.

 The Metascript compiler will then replace the _@_ occurrence with the code returned by the _expand_ function in the macro definition.
-This will make the two method definitions look like this:
+This will make the method definitions look like this:

 ```
   m1: () -> (this.a + this.b)
   m2: (x, y) -> this[x + y]
+  me: () -> this
 ```

 Of course this is a very simple macro.
 More complex ones can accomplish more useful tasks.
-For instance if we wanted to have a _while_ statement in Metascript. the following macro implements it easily:
+For instance in the core macros there is a _while_ statement, implemented like this:

 ```
-meta
-  macro "while"
+#keepmacro while
+  arity: binaryKeyword
   precedence: LOW
-    arity: binaryKeyword
-    expand: do
+  expand: (condition, body) ->
-      var code = \<- loop ()
+    ` loop ()
-        if (!(condition))
+      if (~` condition) do
-          end!
-        else
+        do
-          body
+          ~` body
         next! ()
-      code.replaceTag('condition', expr.argAt(0))
-      code.replaceTag('body', expr.argAt(1))
-      give! code
 ```

 After this macro we can write something like this: